dmouscher/nomic/rules-3.md

 This supersedes all prior rules (e.g. lower number)
 All future rules and rule amendments/changes that specify design/implementation of map or changelog-live elements must strictly specify
 their superseding of this rule otherwise have this rule take precedence.

+## 348

+Each LAND tile has a 1/175 chance of spawning a Town Unit when this proposal passes.
+Players may claim tiles with a Town on them.

+Town (Diamons):
+&nbsp;&nbsp;&nbsp;&nbsp;Land Only.
+&nbsp;&nbsp;&nbsp;&nbsp;Cost: 100 BF:
+&nbsp;&nbsp;&nbsp;&nbsp;Effect: Randomly choose a resouce and gives 2 of that resouce every day.